daniprec/daniprec/README.md

 Hello!
 I am Daniel Precioso, a highly experienced and passionate Ph.D. data scientist.
 My current research revolves around utilizing data science to achieve sustainable development goals and promote ecological transitions.
 With a degree in Physics, I bring a unique perspective to my work that enables me to develop innovative solutions to complex problems.

-Throughout my career, I have gained extensive experience in analyzing and interpreting data, implementing machine learning algorithms, and creating models that help organizations optimize their operations and make informed decisions.
-My research also involves developing methodologies and frameworks that enable organizations to leverage data science to achieve their sustainability goals.
+Throughout my over 4 years of career on industry, I have gained extensive experience in analyzing and interpreting data, implementing machine learning algorithms, and creating models that help organizations optimize their operations and make informed decisions.

 As a data scientist, I am passionate about using my skills and expertise to make a positive impact on society.
 I believe that data science has the potential to transform the world for the better, and I am dedicated to exploring new ways to leverage this technology for the greater good.

-Thank you for taking the time to read my profile.
+Thank you for taking the time to read my profile 😄
 I encourage you to visit my [personal website](https://daniprec.github.io/) to know about the projects I am enrolled in!

 ---